oliverisyes/OrionBot/README.md

 # OrionBot
-A simple discord bot built in C# using the [discord.net library](https://docs.discordnet.dev/).
+A simple Discord bot built in C# using the [Discord.Net library](https://docs.discordnet.dev).
 > [!Caution]
 > I do not recommend attempting to compile and run this bot yourself as it would require extensive modification to function correctly.